naveensing575/Social/README.md

 ## Getting Started

-To get started with Soical, simply clone this repository and follow the installation instructions in the README file.
+To get started with Social, simply clone this repository and install dependencies of both folders with the env for the server(PORT, mongo_URL, JWT_SECRET).

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Soical, please follow our guidelines outlined in the CONTRIBUTING.md file.
+If you'd like to contribute to Social, please follow our guidelines outlined in the CONTRIBUTING.md file.

 ## License